 Augmented Reality vs Virtual Reality: What Real Estate Developers Need to Know

-Real estate developers can leverage the power of augmented reality (AR) and virtual reality (VR) to create more impactful, immersive, and memorable experiences for their prospects.
+Real estate developers can use augmented reality (AR) and virtual reality (VR) to create more impactful and memorable experiences for their prospects.
 But how do these two technologies differ?
 And how do real estate developers decide when and if to use them for their properties?

 In this post, we’ll walk through the key differences between AR and VR and provide guidelines for how to decide when and if to use them for your real estate properties.
 As experts in all things ArchViz, we have the tools and the expertise to assist you with all of your real estate marketing needs.
 But first, let's consider which tools your project may benefit from most!